Health Issues Concerning Irish Setters

 Irish Red Setters

-When you see prices of $250 to $350, these dogs usually are the Irish RED Setters, which are a crossbreed between English Setters and Irish Setters, these dogs are not purebred Irish Setters.
-A true Irish Setter will appear as the pictures on this site.
+When you see prices of $350 to $450, these dogs usually are the Irish RED Setters, which are a crossbreed between English Setters and Irish Setters, these dogs are usually bred for hunting purposes.

-Pictures of Irish Setters - What a Purebred Looks Like
+Pictures of Irish Setters - How Irish Setters Appear

 Irish Setters Just Playing